JuliaData/CategoricalArrays.jl/README.md

 `CategoricalArray` and `NullableCategoricalArray` share a common implementation for the most part, with the main differences being their element types.
-They are based on the `CategoricalPool` type, which keep track of the levels and associates them with an integer reference (for internal use).
+They are based on the `CategoricalPool` type, which keeps track of the levels and associates them with an integer reference (for internal use).
 They offer methods to set levels, change their order while preserving the references, and efficiently get the integer index corresponding to a level and vice-versa.
 They are also